 Michelin has become synonymous with their cultural “Michelin Red Guides” which is the oldest hotel and restaurant reference guide in Europe.
 As many will be familiar, stars – up to a maximum of three are awarded for excellence and the gaining or losing of a star(s) often has a commensurate impact on the success or failure of an hotel or resturant.

 In 1934, Michelin secured the largest shareholding in Citroen – the French car manufacturer – as a result of the the latter’s bankruptcy.
 As Citroen’s largest creditor, Michelin assume responsibility for the Citroen brand and the fortunes of these two companies became intertwined.
-Product testing and development of new tyres on this captive brand was a coup for Michelin and the Citroen brand experienced a renaissance with several classic vehicles – with Bib ever present on the side walls of their tyres.
-Indeed Michelin still make the classic 125R400 Michelin X that were designed to be fitted to the Citroen 2CV.
+Product testing and development of new tyres on this captive brand was a coup for Michelin and the Citroen brand experienced a renaissance with several classic vehicles – with Bib ever present on the tyre walls.
+Indeed, Michelin still make the classic 125R400 Michelin X that were designed to be fitted to the Citroen 2CV.

-See here a 1935 cartoon depicting “The Story of Bibendum – The Michelin Man” The Story of Bibendum
+See here an excellent – if slightly primitive – 1935 cartoon depicting “The Story of Bibendum – The Michelin Man” The Story of Bibendum

 If you liked this post please “Like” and share it with your friends.
 We’d really like to hear your experiences of the subject(s) featured in this post.
 Please share them below in the “Leave a Reply” section.
 Thanks